The Current War: Production

 Michael Mitnick began writing the script for The Current War in 2008, basing it on the real life "war of the currents" AC/DC conflict between Edison and Westinghouse.
 The screenplay is the conclusive result of sixty drafts, a ten-year writing process, first as a musical and finally as a film.
 In 2011 Mitnick's screenplay made the Black List, an industry survey of "most liked" screenplays not yet produced.
 On May 3, 2012, it was reported that Timur Bekmambetov's company, Bazelevs, had acquired the rights to Mitnick's screenplay.
 Bekmambetov was set to direct.
 On March 31, 2014, it was reported that Ben Stiller was in negotiations to direct the film.
 As of September 24, 2015, Benedict Cumberbatch and Jake Gyllenhaal were in talks to play Thomas Edison and George Westinghouse, respectively, with Alfonso Gomez-Rejon (Me and Earl and the Dying Girl) eyed to direct the film.
 Sacha Baron Cohen was also briefly linked to the role of Edison.
 On September 29, 2016, Michael Shannon was cast as Westinghouse, and on October 4, Nicholas Hoult was cast as Nikola Tesla.
 In November 2016, Katherine Waterston and Tom Holland joined the cast.
 The following month, Tuppence Middleton and Matthew Macfadyen were cast.

 Principal photography began on December 18, 2016, and took place in London and the surrounding areas, as well as Rothbury, Northumberland, where Cragside House was used as a location.
 Filming also took place at Brighton Pavilion.
 Home Farm in Swale, Kent, England was used as the exterior of Edison's residence.

 The film was submitted to the Toronto International Film Festival before post-production was completed, and was subsequently rushed in order to make the late-September 2017 premiere date.
 Following the generally unfavorable reception towards the film, director Gomez-Rejon, who had voiced the film was not ready to be seen, began working on trimming the runtime for the planned November 2017 theatrical release.
 After the sexual abuse allegations against Weinstein came to light, work on the film ceased as The Weinstein Company would eventually sell off the rights.
 Thanks to a clause in executive producer Martin Scorsese's contract, he had to approve all final cuts of the film, which resulted in Gomez-Rejon's being able to raise $1 million to complete post-production, as well as do one day of reshoots in England with Cumberbatch, Middleton and Hoult, rounding out their characters.

 Music

-The film's score was originally written by the composer duo of Dustin O'Halloran & Volker Bertelmann (Hauschka) for the cut that was shown at TIFF in 2017.
-However this score was replaced entirely in 2019 for Gomez-Rejon's director's cut by a new score written by composer duo Saunder Jurriaans and Danny Bensi. with additional music by Chase Deso.
+The film's score was originally written by the composer duo of Dustin O'Halloran and Volker Bertelmann (Hauschka) for the cut that was shown at TIFF in 2017.
+However, this score was replaced entirely in 2019 for Gomez-Rejon's director's cut by a new score written by the composer duo of Danny Bensi and Saunder Jurriaans, with additional music by Chase Deso.
 Neither score has yet received a soundtrack album release.

 The soundtrack for the director's cut also includes two movements from Max Richter's Recomposed by Max Richter: Vivaldi – The Four Seasons.